scchess/Qualimap/doc/tools.rst

 - Output:

-  - :file:`liver.counts`.
+  - `liver.counts <http://qualimap.bioinfo.cipf.es/samples/counts/liver.counts>`_.
 Two-column tab-delimited text file, with the feature IDs in the first column and the number of counts in the second column.

 Input